borzunov/remoteink/README.md

 ### Connection via Wi-Fi

-1. Set up a wireless network, connect to it on computer and find out its IP address.
-If you know corresponding network interface (`wlan0` in this example), it can be done using the following command:
+1. Set up a wireless network, connect to it on the computer and find out its IP address.
+If you know a corresponding network interface (`wlan0` in this example), it can be done using the following command:

 	<pre>
 	$ ifconfig